Open Air Cooking in the Campo: Tamales

 Juana and her family dedicate themselves to cultivating a mixture of corns, beans, and squash, known locally as “la milpa”.
 Their property is close enough to Oaxaca´s city center to make it an easy venture, although you´ll enjoy a whole different scene than you´ll experience in the city´s colonial streets.
 On their property, there´s an abundance of air, fruit-bearing trees, a few dogs, a whole lot of chickens, and a rowdy turkey who likes to make his presence known.

-It took us a whole experience in itself to make all of the tamales and decide which we´d prepare during this experience.
-Out of the various recipes that Doña Juana prepares often for her family, we narrowed down our first experience to four: the quintessential black bean tamal, the “chepil” tamal (a locally-grown herb with a distinct flavor quite typical in certain Oaxacan cuisine), the tamal de rajas, cooked with strips of just-the-right-amount-of-spice pepper, and the pumpkin flower and “quesillo” (Oaxacan string cheese) tamal.
+We will make FOUR types of delicious tamales: the quintessential black bean tamal, the “chepil” tamal (a locally-grown herb with a distinct flavor quite typical in certain Oaxacan cuisine), the tamal de rajas, cooked with strips of just-the-right-amount-of-spice pepper, and the pumpkin flower and “quesillo” (Oaxacan string cheese) tamal.

 What to Expect

 Step Two: Once we’ve found a date that works for our hosts and for your group, we will send you a Paypal request for a deposit for your experience or an invitation to sign up using our website calendar.
 (Feel free to check our calendar for the experiences we currently have confirmed!) *

 *Your experience will be open to additional folks to join unless your group is composed of 6+ people or you reserve a private experience at an additional cost.